Santa Cruz Island: Ranching

+In the 1920s and 1930s, after legal disputes fractured the Caire family's ownership, the eastern portion of Santa Cruz Island came under the control of Justinian Caire's daughter Amelie's daughter Maria and here husband Ambrose Gherini.
+The Gherini Family operated a commercial sheep ranching business that persisted for several decades.
+At its peak, the Gherini ranch managed several thousand sheep annually, supplying wool and meat to markets on the mainland.
+They maintained a base of operations at Scorpion Ranch, where a shearing shed, corrals, and other ranch buildings were established.
+The Gherinis continued ranching on the island until the late 20th century, ultimately selling their remaining land to the federal government in 1996 as part of the island's transition to public ownership.

+In 1936, the Caire family reportedly offered 90% of the island for $750,000 to California for use as a state or federal park, but nothing came of it.
+Most of Caire's descendants were compelled to sell it in 1937 to pay their legal costs.

 The buyer was Los Angeles oilman Edwin Stanton.
 Stanton's purchase of the major part of Santa Cruz Island brought a major shift in agricultural production on the island.
 After trying for a short time to continue the sheep operation, bringing in 10,000 head, he decided to switch to beef production.
 At the time, the beef industry in California was growing rapidly, with Santa Barbara County among the top ten beef producers in the state.

 Edwin Stanton's ranch on Santa Cruz Island saw changes that reflected the evolution of cattle ranching in a working landscape.
-While retaining most of the 19th century structures dating from the Caire period, Stanton constructed a few buildings to meet the needs of his cattle ranch, the most notable of which is Rancho del Norte on the isthmus.
-Pasture fencing and corrals were altered to suit the cattle operation and an extensive water system was added to provide water to the cattle.
+While retaining most of the 19th-century structures dating from the Caire period, Stanton constructed a few buildings to meet the needs of his cattle ranch, the most notable of which is Rancho del Norte on the isthmus.
+Pasture fencing and corrals were altered to suit the cattle operation, and an extensive water system was added to provide water to the cattle.

-The Gherini family, descendants of Justinian Caire's two daughters who successfully sued to break up Caire's legacy, continued their sheep ranching operations on the east end of Santa Cruz Island until 1984, using Scorpion Ranch as their base.
-This was the area east of the Montañon range, which included Scorpion Harbor and Smugglers Cove.
-They managed the island with resident managers and laborers and often worked as a family during shearing and during the summer.
-Production dropped during the 1970s and 1980s and the expense of ranching on a remote island rose.

 National Park and Nature Conservancy preserve

-Protracted litigation between the Gherinis and the federal government started in 1980, when Channel Islands National Park was designated and Congress authorized the purchase of the family's remaining land, about 10% of the island on the east end.
-But the purchase was held up as family members pushed the federal government to pay what they believed was the appropriate amount.
-In the early 1990s, the government managed to buy the interests of Francis Gherini's three siblings for about $4 million apiece.
-But the former Oxnard attorney continued to insist that the offer was too low, keeping his 25% interest in the 6,264-acre (25.35 km2) ranch and leaving the Park Service with 75%, effectively blocking the establishment of the park.
-After 16 years of negotiation, in November 1996, government officials settled with Gherini for 14 million dollars which included 2 million dollars in back interest, clearing the way for the park to be opened to the public.
-The last of the 10,000 sheep on the island were removed by 1999.
+After Channel Islands National Park was established in 1980, the federal government sought to acquire the remaining eastern portion of Santa Cruz Island, then owned by the four Gherini siblings.
+Two of the siblings and the heirs of a third sold their undivided interests to the National Park Service in the early 1990s for approximately $4 million per share.
+However, the other sibling—**Francis Gherini**—inherited a 25% interest and steadfastly refused to sell, arguing the offer undervalued the property.
+This refusal effectively blocked full federal acquisition.
+Following a 1996 Congressional declaration of taking, the government acquired Francis's share for about $14 million (including interest), enabling the Park Service to gain control of the entire eastern parcel.